-John Richardson is an NFPT CPT and Master Trainer, and owner of Temple Fitness in Bradenton, Florida.
+John Richardson is an NFPT Certified Personal Trainer, an NFPT Master Trainer, and owner of Temple Fitness in Bradenton, Fla.
 John first caught my eye on Instagram, posting lots of impressive programming and workout videos.
-I checked out his website and when I saw he had obtained at least 13 fitness certifications in his career, I knew he was the real deal.
+I checked out him out on Facebook and when I saw he had obtained at least 13 fitness certifications in his career, I knew he was the real deal.

 His training philosophy revolves around living a total fitness lifestyle, which connects your mindset, spiritual being, and physical body.
 According to John, and the inspiration to the name of his business, you only get one Temple (body) in this life, and the way you take care of it most of the time will determine the way it takes care of you!